c-h-benedetti/hdri-builder/README.md

 #### d.
 Blended weight maps:

-Given the fact that each value on these maps is included between 0.0 and 1.0, we can use some kind of boolean operations on them (`1.0 * 0.0 = 0.0`  **⬄** `True or False = False` ).
+Given the fact that each value on these maps is included between 0.0 and 1.0, we can use some kind of boolean operations on them (`1.0 * 0.0 = 0.0`  **⬄** `True and False = False` ).
 So we get our final maps by multiplying the three previous maps.

 ![Final blended weights maps](demo/weights.png)
 We notice that the acquired results are consistent: